The Definitive Guide to Sightseeing

 17. Eymoutiers (1 hr 25mins/87km)

 18. Lac de Vassiviere (1 hr 57mins/111km) One of France’s largest man-made lakes with an island in the centre dominated by a chateau.
-The lake is both a nature reserve but also very important for water sports.
-There is a free water taxi to get you about.
+The lake is both a nature reserve and a popular destination for water sports.
+A complimentary water taxi is available to transport you around.

 Segur-le-chateau